Roger Wolcott Richardson

 Roger Wolcott Richardson (30 May 1930 – 15 June 1993) was a mathematician noted for his work in representation theory and geometry.

+Life

-He was born in Baton Rouge, Louisiana, and educated at Louisiana State University, Harvard University and University of Michigan, Ann Arbor where he obtained a Ph.D. in 1958 under the supervision of Hans Samelson.
+Richardson was born in Baton Rouge, Louisiana, and educated at Louisiana State University, Harvard University and University of Michigan, Ann Arbor where he obtained a Ph.D. in 1958 under the supervision of Hans Samelson.
 After a postdoc appointment at Princeton University, he accepted a faculty position at the University of Washington in Seattle.
 He emigrated to the United Kingdom in 1970, taking up a chair at Durham University.
 In 1978 he moved to the Australian National University in Canberra, where he stayed as faculty until his death.

 Richardson's best known result states that if P is a parabolic subgroup of a reductive group, then P has a dense orbit on its nilradical, i.e., one whose closure is the whole space.
 This orbit is now universally known as the Richardson orbit.

+He was elected a Fellow of the Australian Academy of Science in 1990.

+In 1997 the Cambridge University Press published Algebraic Groups and Lie Groups: A Volume of Papers in Honour of the Late R. W. Richardson, which was organized by a committee of 5 mathematicians selected by the Australian Mathematical Society.
+The volume's preface has several paragraphs about Richardson's research.